SAint7579/cellbyte_chat/README.md

 1. **Vectorstore**: Embeddings for semantic search over CSV content
 2. **Metadata**: Structured context about the file (columns, data types, summary statistics, etc.)

-> **Design Choice**: Using a dedicated non-agentic LLM for ingestion ensures consistent, predictable document processing without the overhead of agent reasoning.
+> **Design Choice**: Using a dedicated non-agentic LLM to parase the doc and generate a metadata, that can be used to give the main one more context about the data it fetches.
+Main question is: How to give LLM a single VecStore with all csv and the context separated?
+Maybe I pass context through an additional system promtp when the chat is initiated.

 ### RAG Tool Architecture